Hartree shift and pairing gap in ultracold Fermi gases in the framework of low-momentum interactions: Self-energy in BMBPT

 \subsection{Preliminary results}

 In this section, we discuss some results for the normal and anomalous self-energy within diagrammatic perturbation theory, shown in \Fig{fig:cutoff-BMBPT}.
 The upper row shows the pairing gap $\Delta = \Sigma_{12}$, in units of $\EF = \kF^2/(2m)$ and evaluated at $k = \kF$, $\omega = E_{\kF} (\approx \Delta_{\HFB})$.
 The lower row shows the Hartree shift $U = \Sigma_{11}$, again in units of $\EF$ but evaluated at $k = \kF$, $\omega = 0$.
+(For a discussion about this choice, cf. next paragraph.)
 It must be emphasized that beyond HFB, $U$ is strictly speaking no longer a ``Hartree shift,'' but this terminology has also been used in the previous literature \cite{Perali2002,Schirotzek2008}.
 As mentioned in Secs.~\ref{sec:intro} and \ref{sec:interaction}, we scale the cutoff $\Lambda$ of our low-momentum interaction with the Fermi momentum $\kF = (3\pi^2 n)^{1/3}$.
 Results are plotted as functions of the ratio $\Lambda/\kF$ for four different interaction strengths $1/(\kF a) = -5$, $-2$, $-1$ and $0$ (unitary Fermi gas).

 Before discussing the figure, let us briefly comment on the different choices of $\omega$ for $\Delta$ and $U$.
 To define the gap at $k=\kF$, $\omega=E_{\kF}$ seems reasonable as this corresponds to the minimum of the quasiparticle energy at the HFB level.
 But in the case of $\Sigma_{11}$, remember that it is not an even function of $\omega$ (in contrast to $\Sigma_{12}$), and $\omega=0$ is the best compromise between the two quasiparticle energies $\pm E_{\kF}$.
 Furthermore, this definition of $U$ is very similar to the one of $\Sigma_0$ in Refs.~\cite{Pieri2004,Pisani2018}.